-Captain Nemo.
-Most of the time he is very reserved and sometimes makes harsh decisions, but he’s fundamentally a good person who cares for his crew and mainly wants to stop Gargoyle from destroying the world.
-He even comes to see Jean as a surrogate son and even has a soft spot for Nadia.
+Captain Nemo is very reserved most of the time, and sometimes makes harsh decisions.
+However, he’s fundamentally a good person who cares for his crew and mainly wants to stop Gargoyle from destroying the world.
+He even comes to see Jean as a surrogate son and has a soft spot for Nadia.
 It turns out he's her father.

-Ban from Nanatsu No Taizai comes up as a jackass who doesn't care about anything but himself and the stuff he steals but in his backstory, when he went after the elixir of immortality, Elaine told him that if he were to take the elixir, the forest surrounding it would die.
+Ban from Nanatsu No Taizai comes up as a jackass who doesn't care about anything but himself and the stuff he steals.
+His backstory, however, reveals that when he went after the elixir of immortality, Elaine told him that if he were to take the elixir, the forest surrounding it would die.
 Ban promptly decided that it wasn't worth it (claiming that the wild berries used in one of his favorite drinks was grown in that forest).
 He may be a thief, but he is not a monster.

-In Part I, the eponymous character was a brash, temperamental brat fond of picking fights with everyone and completely lacking in social graces, but he was also surprisingly kind to people like Inari and one of the few to interact with Gaara as an equal rather than with fear or hate.
-During the second part of Naruto, however, his previous slightly jerky attitude was downplayed as he matured both emotionally and physically."
+In Part I, the eponymous character (Naruto Uzamaki) was a brash, temperamental brat fond of picking fights with everyone and completely lacking in social graces, but he was also surprisingly kind to people like Inari and one of the few to interact with Gaara as an equal rather than with fear or hate.
+During ‘’Shippuden’’, his childish behaviour is downplayed, as he matured both emotionally and physically over the Time Skip.

-Nezumi from No. 6.
-He can be a jerkass at the very least.
+Nezumi from No. 6 is nasty to most people, and violent at the very least provocation.
 But he also sings to Dogkeeper's dying pack members to ease their suffering, to say nothing of what he'll do where Shion is concerned.

-Roronoa Zoro acts distant and somewhat insensitive to others (and outright insults Sanji a lot of the time), but has shown himself willing to go through Hell and high water for his True Companions, even willing to take on the World Government and all their resources to rescue them.
-He's had plenty of Pet the Dog moments too.
-Mostly to do with Chopper or kids.
+Roronoa Zoro acts distant and somewhat insensitive to others, but has shown himself willing to go through Hell and high water for his True Companions.
+Most of his Pet the Dog moments deal with Morality Pet, Chopper.

-Nami as well.
-She originally had to act like a thieving jerk in order to help her village from a ruthless gang lord, but after she was freed from her debt, made it apparent that she was still as greedy and manipulative as ever.
-She has shown a soft spot for women and children and, thanks to Character Development, even was willing to give up part of her wealth to Rolling Lola out of thanks and later forgave a former member of the gang that had terrorized her village and tried to help him win back a kidnapped mermaid friend with a large part of the wealth collected by the crew.
+Nami, who is The Scrooge, is also hiding a heart of gold.
+She was introduced as a thieving jerk.
+It seemed a Jerkass Façade in order to help her village from a ruthless gang lord, but after she was freed from her debt, she made it apparent that she was still as greedy and manipulative as ever…which is justified to an extent, due to the fact that her family was very poor before her village was taken over.
+She has shown a soft spot for women and children and, thanks to Character Development, even was willing to give up part of her wealth to Rolling Lola out of thanks.
+She eventually is able to forgave a former member of the gang that had terrorized her village and tried to help him win back a kidnapped mermaid friend with a large part of the wealth collected by the crew.

-Smoker did this in one scene, where a little girl with a 3 layer ice-cream cone bumps into him, instead of getting pissed at her for staining his suit, he gives her money to buy a 5 layer ice-cream cone, and apologizes to her.
+Smoker revealed his heart of gold in one brief scene.
+A little girl with a 3-layer ice-cream cone bumps into him, and instead of getting pissed at her for staining his suit, he gives her money to buy a 5-layer ice-cream cone, and apologizes to her.

-Randou from Pretty Face.
-The jerk part caused basically everyone he was in contact with to either fear or hate him, except for his crush, who saw the gold part in him.
-Eventually the gold part becomes more notable.
+Randou, from Pretty Face, went to such an extreme in Jerk Ass behaviour that basically everyone he was in contact with either fear or hate him.
+The only exception to that is his crush, Kurimi, who sees the heart of gold within him.
+Eventually the gold part becomes more noticeable.